alucryd/oxyromon/README.md

-        help            Prints this message or the help of the given subcommand(s) config          Queries and modifies the oxyromon settings import-dats     Parses and imports No-Intro and Redump DAT files into oxyromon import-roms     Validates and imports ROM files into oxyromon sort-roms       Sorts ROM files according to region and version preferences convert-roms    Converts ROM files between common formats
+        help            Prints this message or the help of the given subcommand(s) config          Queries and modifies the oxyromon settings import-dats     Parses and imports No-Intro and Redump DAT files into oxyromon download-dats   Downloads No-Intro and Redump DAT files and imports them into oxyromon import-roms     Validates and imports ROM files into oxyromon sort-roms       Sorts ROM files according to region and version preferences convert-roms    Converts ROM files between common formats